-(1) Before acceptance of an application for processing, the State Agency of Medicines will evaluate the compliance of the application and supplementary documentation submitted with the requirements established under clause 65 (12) 1) of this Act and, if necessary, set the applicant a term for elimination of deficiencies.
-[RT I, 05.07.2012, 13 - entry into force 21.07.2012]

-(2) After acceptance of an application for processing, the State Agency of Medicines may request additional information and documents concerning the medicinal product from the applicant and set a reasonable term for submission thereof.
+- (1) Before acceptance of an application for processing, the State Agency of Medicines evaluates the compliance of the application and supplementary documentation submitted with the requirements established under clause 65 (12) 1) of this Act and, if necessary, set the applicant a term for elimination of deficiencies.
+[RT I, 05.07.2012, 13 entry into force 21.07.2012] - (2) After acceptance of an application for processing, the State Agency of Medicines may request additional information and documents concerning the medicinal product from the applicant and set a reasonable term for submission thereof.
 The requested information must be submitted to the State Agency of Medicines in written form.
-In the event of failure to submit the information and documents by the due date, the State Agency of Medicines will terminate the processing of the application and inform the applicant thereof in writing.

-$(2^1)$ After acceptance of an application for processing, the State Agency of Medicines may, in the event of justified need, inspect at the expense of the applicant the sites located outside of the European Union required for the attestation of the compliance of clinical trials and the manufacturing facilities of the medicinal product and active substance.

-(3) Based on an application and other materials, the State Agency of Medicines will assess the compliance of the efficacy, safety and quality of the medicinal product with the requirements provided by this Act and legislation established on the basis thereof and draw up an assessment report on the medicinal product, including explanations concerning the results of pharmaceutical, pre-clinical and clinical studies of the medicinal products, the risk management system and the master file of the pharmacovigilance system, as well as reasons regarding each indication separately.
-The State Agency of Medicines has the right to involve non-staff experts in the assessment of an application.

-(4) The State Agency of Medicines will submit the assessment of the efficacy, safety and quality of the medicinal product to the marketing authorisation committee for medicinal products for human use, and in the event of a veterinary medicinal product, to the marketing authorisation committee for veterinary medicinal products for obtaining an opinion.

-(5) If it becomes known to the State Agency of Medicines that a competent authority of another Member State of the European Economic Area has commenced examining an application for a marketing authorisation in respect of a medicinal product concerning which the Agency is currently processing an application, or that such competent authority has granted marketing authorisation in respect of such medicinal product, the State Agency of Medicines will suspend the processing of the application for a marketing authorisation until an assessment report is obtained from the competent authority.

-(6) The provisions of subsections (2)-(4) of this section do not apply to the processing of an application for a marketing authorisation in the event of suspension of the processing of the marketing authorisation under the circumstances specified in subsection (5) of this section.
-The State Agency of Medicines will address the competent authority specified in subsection (5) of this section in issues related to the assessment report prepared by the competent authority.
+In the event of failure to submit the information and documents by the due date, the State Agency of Medicines terminates the processing of the application and inform the applicant thereof in writing. - (21) After acceptance of an application for processing, the State Agency of Medicines may, in the event of justified need, inspect at the expense of the applicant the sites located outside of the European Union required for the attestation of the compliance of clinical trials and the manufacturing facilities of the medicinal product and active substance. - [RT I, 05.07.2012, 13 entry into force 21.07.2012] - (3) Based on an application and other materials, the State Agency of Medicines assesses the compliance of the efficacy, safety and quality of the medicinal product with the requirements provided by this Act and legislation established on the basis thereof and draw up an assessment report on the medicinal product, including explanations concerning the results of pharmaceutical, pre-clinical and clinical studies of the medicinal products, the risk management system and the master file of the pharmacovigilance system, as well as reasons regarding each indication separately.
+The State Agency of Medicines has the right to involve non-staff experts in the assessment of an application. - [RT I, 05.07.2012, 13 entry into force 21.07.2012] - (4) The State Agency of Medicines submits the assessment of the efficacy, safety and quality of the medicinal product to the marketing authorisation committee for medicinal products for human use, and in the event of a veterinary medicinal product, to the marketing authorisation committee for veterinary medicinal products for obtaining an opinion. - (5) If it becomes known to the State Agency of Medicines that a competent authority of another Member State of the European Economic Area has commenced examining an application for a marketing authorisation in respect of a medicinal product concerning which the Agency is currently processing an application, or that such competent authority has granted marketing authorisation in respect of such medicinal product, the State Agency of Medicines suspends the processing of the application for a marketing authorisation until an assessment report is obtained from the competent authority. - (6) The provisions of subsections (2)-(4) of this section do not apply to the processing of an application for a marketing authorisation in the event of suspension of the processing of the marketing authorisation under the circumstances specified in subsection (5) of this section.
+The State Agency of Medicines addresses the competent authority specified in subsection (5) of this section in issues related to the assessment report prepared by the competent authority.